cancel Columbus Dispatch eEdition

 💲

-1. The developer of Columbus Dispatch eEdition is Gannett and all inquiries must go to them.
+2. The developer of Columbus Dispatch eEdition is Gannett and all inquiries go to them.

-2. Check the Terms of Services and/or Privacy policy of Gannett to know if they support self-serve subscription cancellation:
+3. Check Gannett's Terms of Services/Privacy policy if they support self-serve cancellation:

-4. You must always cancel a subscription at least 24 hours before the trial period ends.
+4. Always cancel subscription 24 hours before it ends.

 **Pricing data is based on average subscription prices reported by AppCutter.com users..